“Until you value yourself, you won’t value your time.

 In moments when we are seeking to create positive change, it can be so challenging to feel successful when the change does not happen as quickly as we desire.
 Consider reframing your definition of success by breaking your task down into smaller steps.
 We know that planning and prioritization are essential for academic success, which is why we teach our children to break down large projects into mini-steps.
 The same process—including celebrations of small accomplishments on the way to big change—brings value to emotional work.
 When we keep the focus only on the end goal, we end up diminishing our motivation, and motivation is what keeps us on the right path and gives us the strength to soldier on.
 The feeling of pride in these small celebrations creates the happiness factor that makes us want to go further towards our next achievement.

 A key skill of successful people is goal-directed persistence: moving forward despite difficulties and, in fact, knowing that anything worth doing will require effort.
 Celebrating smaller successes may motivate you to continue on your way to a larger end goal, but it might not be beneficial for daily tasks such as homework and chores.
 It is first important to remember that we might not be intrinsically motivated to do tasks we find unpleasant and might need to seek an extrinsic motivator to get the task done.
 Being honest with ourselves about the support we need to put in place in order to move toward our goals sets us up for success even when we’re not excited about specific tasks.

-Our Performance Prep program encourages students to practice self-care and mindfulness throughout their educational journey and our Academic Skills coaches help students create personalized routines and systems for success.
-To learn more about our Performance Prep or Academic Skills offerings, contact us.
+Our Performance Prep program encourages students to practice self-care and mindfulness throughout their educational journey and our Executive Functioning coaches help students create personalized routines and systems for success.
+To learn more about our Performance Prep or Executive Functioning offerings, contact us.